-- 1. Complete the online admission application and pay the \$60 application fee.
-Apply online (https://ga.fairfield.edu/apply/). - 2.
-Provide an official or unofficial undergraduate transcript that shows the undergraduate degree you have earned.
-Those who wish to begin an advanced training certificate program of study as a nonmatriculated student need to produce official or unofficial copies of both their undergraduate and graduate transcripts showing their degrees. - 3.
-Call the GSEAP office at 203-254-4250 to be directed to the Program Chair or Director for the program that interests you. - After you have met with the appropriate advisor and your nonmatriculated status has been approved and processed by the Dean's office, you may register on or after the date when non-matriculated students may begin registering.
+- Complete the online admission application and pay the \$65 application fee.
+Apply online. - Provide an official or unofficial undergraduate transcript that shows the undergraduate degree you have earned.
+Those who wish to begin an advanced training certificate program of study as a nonmatriculated student need to produce official or unofficial copies of both their undergraduate and graduate transcripts showing their degrees. - Call the School of Education and Human Development office at 203-254-4250 to be directed to the Program Chair or Director for the program that interests you. - 4.
+After you have met with the appropriate advisor and your non-matriculated status has been approved and processed by the Dean's office, you may register on or after the date when non-matriculated students may begin registering.